chetdeva/LottieDemo/README.md

 ## LottieDemo

-This Demo contains a demo to use Lottie Library by Airbnb in an Android Project.
+This is a demo to use Lottie Library by Airbnb in an Android Project.
 An animation JSON file can be played using `LottieAnimationView`.

 ## How to use